Best AI Smart Litter Boxes for Health Monitoring 2026

 The Verdict

-If a 20-day zero-contact maintenance cycle matters alongside strong AI health monitoring, the PETKIT Purobot Ultra achieves that combination.
-At $999, self-cleaning convenience leads — but health intelligence goes to the Max Pro 2 at half the price.
-Buy the Ultra when the maintenance cycle drives the decision, not the health score.
+If a 20-day zero-contact maintenance cycle matters alongside strong AI health monitoring, PETKIT Purobot Ultra fits that setup — you'll be well-served here if the maintenance convenience justifies the $712 price.
+Health intelligence goes to the Max Pro 2 for $269 less, so the Ultra earns its premium only when the maintenance cycle is the differentiating factor, not the health score.

 Best Multi-Cat: CATLINK Self-Cleaning Litter Box